 Following the move, industry estimates that the rapper and the famous musical producer Dr. Dre (André Rommel Young) on his way to market a new brand to line Cannabis products in his name, in cooperation with the Canadian company.

-Dr. Dre is very much associated with the culture of cannabis and in many of his songs the use of the plant is mentioned, for example in the "Chronical" masterpiece produced in collaboration with rappers Snoop Dogg and Warren G.
+Dr. Dre is very much associated with the culture of cannabis and in many of his poems the use of the plant is mentioned, for example in the "Chronical" masterpiece produced in collaboration with rappers Snoop Dogg and Warren G.

 In addition, "Chronik" is also a particularly strong nickname for cannabis.
 After appearing in several of the songs of Dre and Snoop Dogg became a brand in itself.